Acronis True Image Clone HDD to SSD - How to Guides

 - In the Properties window, select the Volume tab and confirm the partition style.
 It can be MBR (Master Boot Record) or GPT (GUID Partition Table).

 - Similarly, check the disk partition tyle of the destination disk.
 If it is still MBR, you can directly clone hard drive to SSD.
 If not, you need to convert disk type with its Edit Partitions feature.

 Tips on how do I know if the cloned SSD is bootable:

 To confirm if the cloned SSD is bootable, please directly boot from it.
 You have two ways in the following.

 Way 1: Restart your computer and press a certain key (F2, F10, F12, DEL or ESC Key, etc.) to enter BIOS, Then change the boot order inside the BIOS and boot from the cloned SSD.

-AOMEI Backupper not only a disk cloning software but also a powerful Windows backup and restore software, which allows you to backup disk, operating system, partitions to safe location, restore to dissimilar hardware computer, command line utility to clone/backup/restore, delete old backup images, etc.
+AOMEI Backupper is not only disk cloning software but also a powerful Windows backup and restore software, which allows you to backup disk, operating system, and partitions to a safe location, restore to dissimilar hardware computer, command line utility to clone/backup/restore, delete old backup images, etc.